spacejack/mithril-browserify-ts-budo/readme.md

-# Mithril / Typescript / Browserify / HMR / Budō
+# Mithril / Babel / Browserify / HMR / Budō

-This is a starter project for [Mithril](https://mithril.js.org/), Typescript, Browserify with hot-module-replacement and [Budō](https://github.com/mattdesl/budo) local dev server for hot CSS reloading.
+This is a starter project for [Mithril](https://mithril.js.org/), Babel, Browserify with hot-module-replacement and [Budō](https://github.com/mattdesl/budo) local dev server for hot CSS reloading.

 This project also uses PostCSS for CSS compilation.